QingyangKong/ToyotaNFT/readme.md

 click "refresh metadata"<br>
 refresh the page

+7. Mint a new NFT `0x351d64c79fe3dbbb99762e9864c19f9f5a540953` is the NFT address in the sample and you can mint a nft from this one by running `npx hardhat run scripts/mint.js` if you created a new NFT instead of using the sample one, please replace the address in the line `const nftAddr = "0x351d64c79fe3dbbb99762e9864c19f9f5a540953";` with your NFT address. <br>

 ## Sample
 Please check NFT on Opensea [here](https://testnets.opensea.io/assets/avalanche-fuji/0x351d64c79fe3dbbb99762e9864c19f9f5a540953/0).
 Please turn on the [upkeep](https://automation.chain.link/fuji/83881029675942488756942993316654624457738606195197815948233990029820563087411) to make it dynamic.